ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Once the various `R` machines have collated their portion of the data, the MapReduce framework handles writing that data to Google's distributed file system GFS.

 > ***ASIDE***
-> Google no longer use the GFS distributed file system, but since this is referenced in the paper, it is included here.
+> Google no longer use the GFS distributed file system, but since the paper makes reference to it, it is included here.

 ### MapReduce as a Framework